Tarja Cronberg: Life and work

 Cronberg was born in Helsinki, Finland and currently resides in Copenhagen, Denmark.
 She holds two Ph.D. degrees: One in technology from Lund University, Sweden and another in sociology from Copenhagen Business School, Denmark, Institute of organization and work sociology.

-During her 10 years in politics she was a Member of the Finnish Parliament from 2003 to 2007 and the Minister of Labour from 2007 to 2009.
-She chaired the Green League party from 2005 to 2009 and served on several parliamentary committees (foreign affairs, security and defence, employment).
-She was a member of the EU Competitiveness Council (2008-2009) and of the EU Employment and Social Affairs Council (2007-2009).
+During her 10 years in politics, she was a member of the Finnish Parliament from 2003 to 2007 and Minister of Labour from 2007 to 2009.
+She chaired the Green League party from 2005 to 2009 and served on several parliamentary committees, including foreign affairs, security and defence, and employment.
+She was also a member of the EU Competitiveness Council (2008–2009) and the EU Employment and Social Affairs Council (2007–2009).

 Her research has concentrated on technology and the social sciences policy as an associate professorship at the Technical University of Denmark, among others.
-She was a member of the Danish Parliament Technology Council (1986-1991) and the Norwegian Research Council dealing with IT and society (1984-1992).
-She was a member of the European Commission Information Society Technologies Advisory Group (ISTAG) from 1999 to 2002; chaired the EU COSTA4 Group that examined the relationship between technology and society (1992-1997) and contributed to the VALUE think-tank that focused on the interaction between research and society (1993-1994).
+She was a member of the Danish Parliament Technology Council (1986–1991) and the Norwegian Research Council dealing with IT and society (1984–1992).
+She was a member of the European Commission Information Society Technologies Advisory Group (ISTAG) from 1999 to 2002; chaired the EU COSTA4 Group that examined the relationship between technology and society (1992–1997) and contributed to the VALUE think-tank that focused on the interaction between research and society (1993–1994).

 After her period in the European Parliament she was appointed as a Distinguished Associate Fellow of SIPRI, first in the European Security Program and later in the Nuclear and Arms Control Program.

 The focal point in Cronberg's work in recent times has been peace and security.
 After the Cold War she worked both in Russia and in the US studying the conversion of military industries into civilian uses.
 Together with Stanford University and the Perm Technical University she and her team studied the transformation processes mainly in the aerospace industry.
 As the Regional Director of North Karelia she was instrumental in establishing "soft borders" between Finnish border regions and the Karelian Republic on the Russian side.
 Her work led to the establishment of Euregio Karelia, a cross-border region with common development programmes and projects.